Accessibility statement for Submit cosmetic product notifications

 Some content does not have an accessible name to help users identify its purpose and reference it.
 This fails WCAG 2.1 4.1.2 (Name, Role, Value).

 We plan to fix all these issues by October 2023.

 Content that is not within the scope of the accessibility regulations

-Content that is not within the scope of the accessibility regulations From 1 January 2021, the Submit cosmetic product notifications service requires a ‘responsible person’ – a manufacturer, importer, distributor or appointed company or person – to register cosmetic products before they are placed on the market in Great Britain.
+From 1 January 2021, the Submit cosmetic product notifications service requires a ‘Responsible Person’ – a manufacturer, importer, distributor or appointed company or person – to register cosmetic products before they are placed on the market in Great Britain.
 Cosmetic products available to consumers in Great Britain on 31 December 2020 must also be notified under transitional arrangements.
-The Submit cosmetic product notifications service allows responsible persons to upload documents they have produced.
+The Submit cosmetic product notifications service allows Responsible Persons to upload documents they have produced.
 This third-party content is neither funded nor developed by OPSS and is not under its control.
 As such it is exempt under section 4(2)(e) of the accessibility regulations.

 We will encourage businesses to ensure that the documents they upload to the Submit cosmetic product notifications service are accessible.